Adult Streamlined Renewal - How to apply by mail

-All Other Passport Applications - How to apply
+All Other Passport Applications - How to apply in-person

-- First Child passport - your child has never held an Australian passport - both parents to attend the appointment
+- First Child passport - your child has never held an Australian passport

 - Name Change (or other changes) in your passport

 - Replace a Lost, Stolen or Seriously Damaged passport (5-page application) *

 - Replace a Full Visa Pages or Minor Damaged passport (1-page renewal application) *